pyqtgraph/pyqtgraph/doc/source/parametertree/interactiveparameters.rst

 If the default for all interaction should be changed, you can directly call ``interactDefaults.setOpts`` (but be warned - anyone who imports your module will have it modified for them, too.
 So use the context manager whenever possible).
-The previous options set will be returned for easy resetting after:
+Thus, it is *highly* advised to make your own ``Interactor`` object in these cases.
+The previous options set will be returned for easy resetting afterward:

 .. code:: python

+    from pyqtgraph.parametertree import Interactor
+    myInteractor = Interactor()
-    oldOpts = interactDefaults.setOpts(runOpts=RunOpts.ON_BUTTON)
+    oldOpts = myInteractor.setOpts(runOpts=RunOpts.ON_BUTTON)
+    # Can also directly create interactor with these opts:
+    # myInteractor = Interactor(runOpts=RunOpts.ON_BUTTON)

     # ... do some things...
-    interactDefaults.setOpts(**oldOpts)
+    # Unset option
+    myInteractor.setOpts(**oldOpts)

 ``ignores``
 ^^^^^^^^^^^